PaulaJimenaFC/Surface_Tension/README.md

 # Surface_Tension

 This repository contains files related to the research conducted with professors Amauri Jardim de Paula and James Moraes de Almeida.
-The primary file ('Best_regressor_with_PCA.ipynb') encompasses experiments for predicting the surface tension of hydrocarbons.
+The primary file (`Best_regressor_with_PCA.ipynb`) encompasses experiments for predicting the surface tension of hydrocarbons.
 Four tabular Machine Learning regressors were proposed:

 - XGBoost
 - Random Forest